Aliases for HTR3D Gene

 GeneCards Summary for HTR3D Gene

 HTR3D (5-Hydroxytryptamine Receptor 3D) is a Protein Coding gene.
-Among its related pathways are CREB Pathway and Ligand-gated ion channel transport.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
 GO annotations related to this gene include extracellular ligand-gated ion channel activity and G-protein coupled serotonin receptor activity.
-An important paralog of this gene is HTR3A.
+An important paralog of this gene is HTR3E.

 UniProtKB/Swiss-Prot for HTR3D Gene